keras-team/keras-io/examples/vision/md/involution.md

 To address the above issues, Li et. al. rethink the properties of convolution in
 [Involution: Inverting the Inherence of Convolution for VisualRecognition](https://arxiv.org/abs/2103.06255).
-The authors propose the "involution kernel", that is position-specific and channel-agnostic.
-Due to the position-specific nature of the operation, the authors say that self-attention falls under the design paradigm of involution.
+The authors propose the "involution kernel", that is location-specific and channel-agnostic.
+Due to the location-specific nature of the operation, the authors say that self-attention falls under the design paradigm of involution.